cmecmetrics/Drought_Metrics/README.md

 A conda environment can be created using drought_metrics.yml:
 `conda env create -f drought_metrics.yml`.
 The resulting environment may not work on all systems.

 If creating an environment from scratch, it is recommended that conda and the conda-forge channel are used to install all packages **except** climate-indices, geopandas, rasterio, and scikit-learn.
 Use pip to install these four packages afterwards.
 For example:
 `conda create -n _CMEC_drought_metrics --no-default-packages python=3.6`
 `conda activate _CMEC_drought_metrics`
-`conda install -c conda-forge affine basemap cartopy esmpy matplotlib netcdf4 numpy pandas pip scipy shapely xarray xesmf` `pip install climate-indices rasterio geopandas scikit-learn`
+`conda install -c conda-forge affine basemap cartopy esmpy matplotlib netcdf4 numpy pandas pip scipy shapely xarray xesmf`
+`pip install climate-indices rasterio geopandas scikit-learn`

 ## How to run this package
 Use git to clone this repository.
 CMEC driver will run the module from this codebase.

 ### CMEC driver
-Follow the instructions here to install cmec-driver: https://github.com/cmecmetrics/cmec-driver Set-up steps in the cmec-driver directory:
+Follow the instructions here to install cmec-driver: https://github.com/cmecmetrics/cmec-driver

+Set-up steps in the cmec-driver directory:
 - Activate any Python 3 environment.
 - Create the following directories: "obs", "model", and "output".
 - Copy (or link) your model files into model/.
 - Copy (or link) your observational file into obs/.
 - (Only for first-time cmec-driver users) Register your conda environment information.
-Your conda executable is the file that gets sourced to activate conda (usually conda.sh) and your environment root is the folder containing your '\_CMEC_drought_metrics' environment.
+Your conda executable is the file that gets sourced to activate conda (usually conda.sh) and your environment root is the folder containing your '\_CMEC_drought_metrics' environment:
 `python cmec-driver.py setup -conda_source <path_to_conda_executable> -env_root <path_to_environment_root>`
 - Register the module:
-  `python cmec-driver.py register <path to Drought Metrics repository>` Running Drought Metrics:
+  `python cmec-driver.py register <path to Drought Metrics repository>`

+Running Drought Metrics:
 - (Optional) Edit settings in config/cmec.json under "Drought_Metrics"
 - Run the module: